 3.1 Qualifications of Prospective Bidders / Minimum Qualifications

 A Bidder may be any entity that can provide the services outlined in this Solicitation and meets the minimum qualifications listed below.
 A prospective Bidder shall submit the information listed below to provide satisfactory evidence that it has adequate experience, resources and organization to perform the type, magnitude and quality of the specified services.
 A prospective Bidder is advised that the State's intent in having these requirements is to ensure that only qualified and reliable Contractors perform the work of the resulting Contract(s).

+Note: If Vendor is relying on operations of a parent company, subsidiary, predecessor entity, or other entity for purposes of satisfying any of the minimum qualifications, Vendor is required to provide a full explanation describing such relationship and how it satisfies this requirement.
+OGS will determine whether such other entity experience satisfies this requirement, and reserves the right to ask for additional information or require a contract performance guarantee and/or other assurances from such other entity(ies) or the Vendor.

 Note: Any Bidder failing to submit in whole or in part, adequate justification attesting to its qualifications may result in a rejection of the bid of that Bidder for the applicable lot(s) and region(s).